 Restarting the ovaries is, of course, not possible, but there practical ways of re-balancing the hypothalamus until symptoms resolve.
 One of the most direct ways is by adding estrogen.
 Estrogen can be given orally, by injection, and transdermal (creams, gels, and patches).
 Because estrogen is not absorbed well orally, synthetic estrogen preparations are most often used for the oral route.

-The problem with estrogen is that sometimes very high doses of synthetic estrogen must be used to override fluctuating estrogen production by the ovaries and rebalance the HPA axis.
+The problem with estrogen is that sometimes very high servings of synthetic estrogen must be used to override fluctuating estrogen production by the ovaries and rebalance the HPA axis.
 This raises concern of over-stimulating estrogen receptors in the breast and stimulating cancer formation.

 Estrogen must be accompanied by progesterone to prevent overstimulation of the lining of the uterus and cause bleeding.
 Progesterone, given by itself, can sometimes help balance the HPA axis and reduce symptoms.
 Use of progesterone alone will not cause problems in the uterus or breast.